-In an attempt to address these challenges, the authors proposed a wavelet-transform-based peak detection method (Li & Lin, 2018) for rapid heart rate detection using a 5.8 GHz Continuous Wave (CW) Doppler radar with 3-5 s data lengths.
+In an attempt to address these challenges, a wavelet-transform-based peak detection method (Li & Lin, 2018) for rapid heart rate detection using a 5.8 GHz Continuous Wave (CW) Doppler radar with 3-5 s data lengths was proposed.
 This method distinguishes respiratory harmonics from the heartbeat signal by examining the peak properties of the combined wavelet frequency spectrum (Yang et al., 2021).
 However, the limited 3-5 s data length may lead to incorrect peak detection.
 Given the considerations from the discussions mentioned above, a clear need arises for an improved and more accurate peak selection method for heartbeat detection.
 To estimate the RRI that relies on zero crossings of the time-domain signal obtained through various signal processing techniques, such as CWT and Ensemble Empirical Mode Decomposition (EEMD) (X. Hu & Jin, 2016).
 EEMD is particularly adept at decomposing received signals, even in the existence of additive white Gaussian noise, into Intrinsic Mode Functions (IMFs).
 However, the challenge lies in selecting optimal IMFs for signal reconstruction among all decomposed IMFs.
-In contrast to RRI measurement methods based on ECG (De Chazal & Reilly, 2006; Islam et al., 2012), this conventional method estimates RRI through zero crossing detection of the received signal, introducing potential errors.
+In contrast to RRI measurement methods based on ECG (De Chazal & Reilly, 2006; Islam et al., 2012), it estimates RRI through zero crossing detection of the received signal, introducing potential errors.

-In a recent study (Tomii & Ohtsuki, 2015), the authors achieved enhanced RRI estimation accuracy compared to existing heartbeat detection methods using a Doppler sensor coupled with Wavelet Transform, specifically incorporating scale factor learning to accommodate situations involving small body movements.
+Recent study (Tomii & Ohtsuki, 2015) enhanced RRI estimation accuracy compared to existing heartbeat detection methods using a Doppler sensor coupled with Wavelet Transform, specifically incorporating scale factor learning to accommodate situations involving small body movements.
 This approach demonstrated improved accuracy in estimating the scale factor corresponding to the heart rate, even in tiny body motions.
 However, challenges arise as the scale factor exhibits temporal variations, mainly when small body movements occur.
 The deformations in waveform caused by these movements may compromise the accuracy of the scale factor estimation, potentially leading to incorrect peak detection.
 A novel approach to heartbeat detection involves the utilization of the Viterbi algorithm.
 This method identifies candidate peaks attributed to heartbeats within the low-pass filtered signal.
 The algorithm operates by computing Branch Metric (BM), assuming that RRIs exhibit nearly equal intervals during specified periods post-low-pass filtering.
 Nonetheless, it is crucial to acknowledge that RRIs may undergo substantial variations over time.
 This temporal variability can significantly impact the algorithm's performance, necessitating careful consideration in calculating BM.
+Thus, this study introduces an innovative non-contact peak selection method for more precise heartbeat detection than the traditional heartbeat detection method, leveraging the Viterbi with Squared Branch metric (VSBM).
+This is because the transition from the contact to noncontact RRI estimation represents a significant advancement in healthcare monitoring, offering improved patient comfort, reduced interference, and enhanced versatility in monitoring respiratory rates across diverse scenarios.